dazeycm/Interactive-Debugging/README.md

 Repeat step 4, and try to identify which of the three stages of the program is causing this incorrect output.
 If grid only contains longs stripes of 8s, then there are probably still problems in the first two stages.
 If grid contains a mix of 8s and spaces, then the problem is likely in the printing.

 * 8.a) What should grid look like at the end of the first stage?
-What does it actually look like?
+What does it actually look like? - It should be whitespace, anf it is.
 * 8.b) What should grid look like at the end of the second stage?
-What does it actually look like?
+What does it actually look like? - The grid should contain a bunch of 8's and whitespace, and it does.
-* 8.c) Which section is the current bug in?
+* 8.c) Which section is the current bug in? - The bug must occur in the printing stage.

 Step 9
 ------